AliceWreath/fire_red_tracker_project/README.md

 Personal project built for Nuzlocke and Soul Link runs.
 The codebase is functional but not hardened for general distribution:

 - ROM scanning and all hardcoded addresses are calibrated for **FireRed USA (Rev 1)**.
 Other regional releases or ROM hacks will likely require address adjustments.
+If the balls pocket offset is wrong for a different revision, run `tracker <rom> --scan-balls-pocket` with at least one ball in the bag to locate the correct `BALLS_POCKET_SAVE_BLOCK_OFFSET` in `fire_red_tracker/src/game.rs`.
+Note that bag item quantities are XOR-encrypted in RAM; the scanner checks item IDs only.
 - The `--clean` ability feature reads from ROM base-stat tables and is only reliable on unmodified ROMs.
 - The `WildPokemonHeaderFFI` and `AreaEncountersStringArrays` FFI types are partially implemented; the C-callable interface helpers are in progress pending a stable API design.